 However, getting to this level took me several years.
 At first, I struggled.
 I would get only satisfactory or good ratings.
 It was frustrating.
 And I would make excuses, complain and blame others for this.

 I improved my rating by taking full responsibility.
 I thought to myself, "How am I creating this?
 What am I doing that's not working?
 Could I be doing it better?"
 One of my actions was to ask for more in-depth feedback.
 I also enquired about other outstanding teachers, and I watched them all teach.
 I took notes.
 I even moulded some of their best techniques into my practice.
 By changing my responses, I was able to create my desired outcome.

-The E + R = O concept has taught me that by changing my thoughts, imagery, and behaviour, I can better produce the outcomes I want.
-It helps redirect my energy to focus on what’s possible.
-When I replace my old self-defeating reactions with empowering responses, I am much more likely to go on to achieve my desired goal.
+The E + R = O concept has taught me that I can better produce the outcomes I want by changing my thoughts, imagery, and behaviour.
+It helps redirect my energy to focus on what's possible.
+When I replace my old self-defeating reactions with empowering responses, I am much more likely to achieve my desired goal.

-Whenever I catch myself blaming, complaining or making an excuse, I immediately sense a red flag: these negative thoughts are a problem, and they will prevent me from achieving my goals.
+Whenever I blame, complain, or make an excuse, I immediately sense a red flag: these negative thoughts are a problem, and they will prevent me from achieving my goals.

 Using E + R = O, I move from being stuck to being resourceful, from being preoccupied with doom stories to focusing on what's possible and making that happen.